What documents do I need to get started (high school diploma, GED, college transcript)?

 A new student with no prior college experience attempting two classes per session (full-time) can expect to complete a Bachelor’s Degree in about 3.5 years.
 A full-time student that begins the program with 60 transfer credits is able to complete a Bachelor’s Degree in about 18-24 months.

 Is there more than one graduation ceremony?

 There is one college-wide commencement ceremony held each year in May.
 There are two additional degree conferral periods in August and December for students who fulfill degree requirements.
-The Accelerated Adult Degree Program hosts a reception to celebrate our August and December graduates.
 We encourage August and December degree recipients to participate in the college-wide commencement ceremony held in May.